guardino/trova/README.md

 On Microsoft Windows you can use the 64-bit pre-compiled executable versions which do not require Perl to be installed.
 These can be found under [Releases](https://github.com/guardino/trova/releases).
+In this case you can replace the `.pl` extension in the usage examples below with either `.exe` or nothing at all.
+This means you can simply type `trova`, `confronta` and `quale` to run the pre-compiled versions.

 ## Usage
 ```